 Seminars & Colloquia

 Colloquia in this series are a forum for visiting researchers from academia and industry as well as for NCSU faculty.
 The research topics introduced by the speakers may span all areas of computer science.
-In addition, we also co-host the talks in the complementary Triangle Computer Science Distinguished Lecturer Series, the Database Musings Seminar Series, the Systems Research Seminar Series, the Future of Games Series, and selected topics from the Bioinformatics Seminar Series.
+In addition, we also co-host the talks in the complementary Triangle Computer Science Distinguished Lecturer Series, the Database Musings Seminar Series, the Labcorp 'Leadership in Technology' Speaker Series, the Systems Research Seminar Series, and selected topics from the Bioinformatics Seminar Series.

 Faculty, students, and off-campus visitors are invited to attend any colloquia listed on these pages.

 To see your Seminar Attendance Dashboard, click here